akashrana290/cpe462/README.md

 # cpe462
-# Used for posting coursework related to CPE 462 Image Processing and Coding at Stevens Institute of Technology Fall 2021
+This repo is used for posting coursework and projects related to CPE 462 Image Processing and Coding at Stevens Institute of Technology Fall 2021